stephenverderame/sapl/README.md

 References are kind of poorly named.
 Behind the scenes all references are **reference-counted shared smart pointers**.
 Thus, dead references aren't possible (ideally).
 There are two types of references, though they share the same type, mutable and immutable.
 An immutable reference is defined with `&` while mutable uses `&&`.
 All values can be references, including fully evaluated ones.

 Only variables can have mutable references taken.
 Basically, anything under a constant value cannot be mutated.
+When applying the reference operator to a literal, such as `10`, the operations creates a new reference that refers to its own copy of that value.
+This becomes akin to using the `new` operator in C++ or Java.
+If you take the reference of a name or another reference, the data will be shared.

 To derefence, use the `*` operator and to assign to the value of a reference, use the `<-` operator.